wpatter6/KerbalFeels/readme.txt

 This Kerbal Space Program Plugin is in open beta testing.
 The various constant variables are stored in the KerbalFeels\Plugins\PluginData\KerbalFeels\KF_Constants.cfg file.
 If you feel the default values need tweaking feel free to experiment and let me know the results at forum.kerbalspaceprogram.com, user wpatter6.
+You can also edit the feelings kerbals have towards each other directly in the save file under the node "FEELS" > "CREW" if you so desire.

 ----
 To Install: